The Sacred Himalayas |

 “The morning you were returning from the Shahi snan (sacred bath) with your group, in the crowd a young sadhu offered you a puri as prasad, you refused it and went ahead.
 That was Babaji.”

-Now here’s the thing, I was not inclined to believe this story as I had no immediate memory of the same; but I was unable to dismiss it fully as the scenario he described was actual - we did go back in a group after the holy bath in the early morning and I can faintly remember a young sadhu in the crowd tapping me and offering me a puri and me ignoring it without even refusing it, as it was so sudden and he was a stranger.
-This is not the result of auto-suggestion, but rather a subconscious remembrance of an event that I may have consciously forgotten.
-In any case, since I was not sure of it, I stated emphatically that I may not have seen Babaji at all, when suddenly - Boom!
+Now here’s the thing, I was not inclined to believe this story as I had no immediate memory of the same; but I was unable to dismiss it fully as the scenario he described was actual - I did attend the kumbh during a shahi snan day, we did bathe early in the morning, we did go back in a group after the holy bath and I can faintly remember a young sadhu in the crowd tapping me and offering me a something like a puri with some sweet in it and me ignoring it without even refusing it, as it was so sudden and he was a stranger.
+Perhaps in my subconsious mind I was aware of the constant warnings of the police to not touch any stray luggage or accept any thing to eat from strangers.

 A loud sound startled our gentle conversation taking place in the mandir room of our house.
 One picture out of the many had fallen.
 It had never happened so before, it had no reason to create such a loud startling sound, as there was a thin mattress below it.
 Of all the photos kept on my alter, it was the photograph of Babaji that had fallen.
 The photo fell with a huge thud just when I was refusing the possibility of my having seen His form at the Kumbha.